JarukitMan/tush/README.md

 Changes made are not reverted.\
 Currently, all values are passed as copies in operations.
 This may lead to more memory usage,\
-but I already said it would be slow and heavy, so I'm not bothering to change it.
+but I already said it would be slow and heavy, so I'm not bothering to change it. closures should capture the stdout (and stderr) of the commands executed into strings.
 ___

 ### Future planned features.